coding-genius01/Crypto_Portfolio/README.md

 ◉ Delete Coins: Remove coins from your portfolio.

 ## Prerequisites
-### Windows Operating System: The .exe file is designed for Windows.
-For other operating systems, you will need the Python source code and required libraries.
+### Python: You will need the Python source code and required libraries (tkinter, requests and json).
 ### Internet Connection: Required for fetching real-time coin data.

-## Installation
-### Download the Executable and the favicon:

-Download the latest version of the CoinPortfolio.exe and the favicon.ico file from the repository and make sure to keep them together.

-### Run the Application:

-Simply double-click the CoinPortfolio.exe file to launch the application.

 ## Usage

+### Run the file using command prompt or a text editor of your choice.

 ### Add Coins:

 Enter the coin symbol (e.g., BTC, ETH).